OlivierLD/raspberry-coffee/http-client-paradigm/README.md

 >
 > And this is not only applicable to JVM-based languages, we will also show how to do this from NodeJS (through Node-RED).
 > > Note: There is actually now a JVM implementation of NodeJS, see [GraalVM](https://www.graalvm.org/).
+> > > Do keep an eye on GraalVM, the number of languages it supports keeps growing.
+> > > March 2022: They also support Python...
 >
 > All this would fit perfectly in an Internet-Of-Things (IoT) environment.
 It can also be virtualized, with techniques like
 > Docker and Kubernetes.